Adam Scott, Jiyai Shin lead respective Australian Opens - WHIZ News

 It was the third consecutive round that players equaled Victoria Golf Club’s course record after David Micheluzzi and Scott posted 7-under on the first and second days of the tournament.

+“If someone starts hot and gets running, then I’m going to make sure I’m running with them,” Scott said.
+“I’m not thinking that old man par is going to be just winning me the tournament tomorrow.”

-Australian Hannah Green was swamped by overseas players, overtaken in the third round by South Korea’s Shin and South Africa’s Ashleigh Buhai, the Women’s British Open champion.
+Australian Hannah Green was overtaken in the third round by South Korea’s Shin and South Africa’s Ashleigh Buhai, the Women’s British Open champion.

 Shin, who won the 2013 Australian Open at Royal Canberra, shot 67 and was at 14-under 203, one ahead of Buhai (66) and two ahead of Green.